zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 This all may seem like lunacy, but in practice, it works out pretty well now that we all know and agree on the rules.
 A junior developer occasionally creates an open-source project without a licence, but this is almost always noticed and fixed before it becomes a problem.

 Now, consider the alternative.
-Imagine a world where software licences could be changed on the whim of a project's [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), or maybe by a majority vote.
+Imagine a world where software licences could be changed on the whim of a project's BDFL (benevelent dictator for life), or maybe by a majority vote.
 If that were the case, then you could pour your blood, sweat, and tears into an open-source project for years, and then wake up one day to find that the licence had been changed to prevent you from using new versions of the very software that you helped create.

 <div style="display:flex;justify-content:center"><video width="400" height="400" autoplay loop><source src="/img/racoon-cotton-candy.mp4" type="video/mp4"></video></div>